apostrophecms/apostrophe-documentation/modules/apostrophe-areas/browser-apostrophe-areas-editor.md

 ### stopEditingRichText()

 ### insertWidget(*$wrapper*)
-Insert a newly created apos-widget, typically called by the widget's editor on save of a new widget
+Implementation detail of `addItem`, should not be called directly.
+Adds the given widget wrapper to the DOM, respecting the limit.
 ### enhanceWidgetControls(*$widget*)

 ### addAreaControls(*$widget*)